sajozsattila/mur2_editor/app/static/manual.md

 ## Math
-You can use math formulas inline like $$ \mu r^2 $$.
-Or you can use in a block as:
+You can use math formulas inline such as $$ \mu r^2 $$ or you can use in a block like this:

 $$
 \text{Euler's identity: } e^{i \pi } + 1 = 0
 $$

-You can also use more complicated formula, like matrices:
+You can also use more complicated formula such as matrices:

 $$ T^{\mu\nu}=\begin{pmatrix}
 \varepsilon&0&0&0\\